A young Black woman talking about something serious with an older Black woman in the park.

 Your doctor will start with a low dose, which they will increase slowly to a dose that is effective for you.
 This may take several days or weeks.

-Risperidone use has been linked to high blood sugar and diabetes in some young people.
-This could be linked to putting on weight.
+Risperidone can also affect the way your body processes sugar.
+A side effect of risperidone includes high blood sugar and, while not common, has been linked to the development or worsening of diabetes in some young people.
+This could also be linked to putting on weight.

 If you already have diabetes, taking risperidone may affect your blood sugar levels.
 Talk to your doctor and check your blood glucose levels regularly if this applies to you.
 You may have to increase the medication you use for your diabetes.